Form Builder Pro Tips

 404602-EA - B-PRESS WATER STR CONNECTOR 25MM

-That works because part number and description fields are not rich text fields.
-That means that the data you enter in simPRO is stored without any formatting.
-It's just a string of letters or numbers.
+This will always work because part number and description fields are not rich text fields.
+The data does not contain any formatting, it's just a string of letters or numbers.
 But some fields in simPRO are rich text fields, and they have their own formatting contained within them.
-Some examples are:
+Some examples of rich text fields in simPRO include:

 Job, quote and cost centre descriptions